SAP/jenkins-library/documentation/docs/steps/neoDeploy.md

     ![OAuth client creation](../images/oauthClientCreation.png)

-2. In the **Subscription** field, select the portal landscape to which you would like to subscribe, for example `portal/nwc` or `portal/sandbox`.
+2. In the **Subscription** field, select the portal landscape to which you would like to subscribe, for example, `portal/nwc` or `portal/sandbox`.

     ![Portal subscription](../images/portalSubscription.png)